Professional Jury Feature Film International

 Prof. Dr. em.
-Rüdiger Steinmetz is a member of the media council of the state media authorities in Saxony (SLM).
+Rüdiger Steinmetz is a member of the Media Board of the state media authorities in Saxony (SLM).
 From 1992 until 2018 he was chairholder of Media Science and Media Communication at the institute of Communication at the University of Leipzig.
 Since 2016, he researches and publishes on the topic of ‘TV next door.
 Pictures of upheaval in Saxony’s local TV’ (1990-95).

 DEFA Foundation, Berlin, Germany

-Mirko Wiermann studied Medicine from 1999–2004 and worked as an assistant doctor.
-After he graduated in Theatre and Film Studies from the FU Berlin, he worked as a research assistant in the Zeughauskino, in the inventory database project of the Deutsche Kinemathek and for the Retrospective of the Berlin International Film Festival.
-Since 2016 he has been a member of the DEFA foundation and the DEFA film distribution within the Deutsche Kinemathek.
+Mirko Wiermann worked after his Medical Studies from 1999 to 2004, first as an assistant doctor at the Otto von Guericke University Magdeburg.
+After studying Theatre and Film at the FU Berlin, he worked as a research assistant in the Zeughauskino of the Deutsches Historisches Museum Berlin and in the inventory database project of the Deutsche Kinemathek – Museum für Film und Fernsehen.
+Then he had an active role from 2013 to 2016 in the Retrospective of the Berlin International Film Festival.
+He has been a member of the DEFA Foundation team since March 2016 and is responsible for the DEFA film distribution within the Deutsche Kinemathek.

-Ines Wolter has been working also at the Chemnitzer Filmwerkstatt for more than 20 years and has contributed to making it to one of the most important establishments when it comes to media pedagogical institutions in Saxony.
-The Filmwerkstatt could realize many short film productions and received the German short film awards with Olaf Held in 2013.
+Ines Wolter has been working at the Chemnitzer Filmwerkstatt for more than 20 years and has contributed to making it to one of the most important establishments when it comes to media pedagogical institutions in Saxony.
+The Filmwerkstatt could realize many short film productions and received the German short film award together with Olaf Held in 2013.